Kristina01111000/Drws_site/README.md

 - Look at the youtube channel for links -> not there, deleted? he is working on it -> still not there
 - is there a contact form on the site? -> wp forms is on the site, but i don't have it set up or anything, does he want a contact form for it?

-- send invoice -> next monday
+- send invoice -> tomorrow after call
 - ask him about the site linked in his book -> 4elementyoga.com does not exist, link to 4elifestyle instead, growing instead?
 - I don't think having a site specifically for just yoga is a good idea -> you already have so many sites, you don't want people who want to learn to have to go to 10 different sites
 - make sure to do list is up to date for next meeting